Charles Beitz: Academia

-Beitz received his Ph.D. from Princeton University.
-He taught at Swarthmore College from 1976 to 1991, where he chaired the department of political science.
+Beitz's first academic post was at Swarthmore College, where taught from 1976 to 1991 and chaired the department of political science.
 He joined Bowdoin College in 1991 as dean for academic affairs and professor of government and legal studies.
 He returned to Princeton in 2001 as professor of politics and was appointed to the Edwards S. Sanford Chair in 2006.
+At Princeton, he has been director of graduate studies in the Politics Department and director of the University Center for Human Values.

-He was editor of Philosophy and Public Affairs from 1999 to 2010.
-He has held research appointments at Harvard, Columbia, Oxford, and Stanford, and fellowships from the Rockefeller Foundation, American Council of Learned Societies, MacArthur Foundation, American Council on Education, and Guggenheim Foundation.
+He was editor of Philosophy and Public Affairs from 1999 to 2010 and now serves as an advisory editor.
+He has been a visiting scholar or professor at Harvard University, Columbia University, Oxford University, Stanford University, and New York University School of Law and has received fellowships from the Rockefeller Foundation, American Council of Learned Societies, MacArthur Foundation, American Council on Education, and Guggenheim Foundation.
+He was elected a Fellow of the American Academy of Arts and Sciences in 2008.